 Last Updated on

 Most of the times, the fast-food establishments are located in such a setting that promises fun and exciting moments when you visit them.
-In the initial times, this is what attracts the kids to enter the joint in the first place.
-The barrage of advertisements, large billboards showing delicious food items, the various events that are organized by the joints, all play a vital role in getting the child excited to come there.
+Initially, this is what attracts kids to enter the joint.
+The barrage of advertisements, large billboards showing delicious food items, the various events that are organized by the joints, etc., play a vital role in getting the child excited to visit the place.

 Many restaurants make it even more enticing for kids by bundling the meal with a toy.
 These are either based on any cartoon characters that are currently popular with the kids or related to an upcoming movie as a promotional campaign.
 Combined with a known celebrity to invite children, these strategies work in bringing a large number of children to the restaurants and gorge on fast food items.